 B i o g r a p h y

 MARILYN R CAMPBELL-LOWE is a co-founder of both the Writers Theatre-New York (w/Tom Fontana, John Whitesell and Linda and David Laundra, 1975-1987) and the Writers Theatre in Glencoe (w/Michael Halberstam), IL (1992-Present).
-She also serves as a Board Member and Artistic Associate of 16th Street Theater in Berwyn, IL, Ann Filmer, Artistic Director.
+She is also an Original Core Founder of New Classics Collective, Paul Oakley Stovall, Art.
+Dir.

 PLAYS/ADAPTATIONS

-Ms. Campbell is the recipient of the 2003 Joseph Jefferson Award for her co-adaptation with Curt Columbus of Dostoyevsky’s CRIME AND PUNISHMENT which is published by Dramatic Publishing and has enjoyed over 60 productions across the country in some of the largest theaters in America including: Berkeley Rep (directed by Sharon Ott), Intiman Theater, 59E59th Street Theater, Cleveland Playhouse, Actors Theater of Louisville, Indiana Rep, Cincinnati Playhouse, Baltimore’s Center Stage, Trinity Rep, and numerous productions on the West Coast where in 2009 the play won an L.A.
+She is also isthe recipient of the 2003 Joseph Jefferson Award for her co-adaptation with Curt Columbus of Dostoyevsky’s CRIME AND PUNISHMENT which is published by Dramatic Publishing and has enjoyed over 100 productions across the country and around the world including: Berkeley Rep (directed by Sharon Ott), Intiman Theater, 59E59th Street Theater, Cleveland Playhouse, Actors Theater of Louisville, Indiana Rep, Cincinnati Playhouse, Baltimore’s Center Stage, Trinity Rep, and numerous productions on the West Coast where in 2009 the play won an L.A.
 Backstage Garland Award and a nomination from the L.A.
 Drama Critics Circle for Best New Adaptation.
 For a complete production history see “Crime and Punishment” page.
+Internationally, on London's West End, Australia, Greece, Hungary and Indonesaia.

 “THE BEATS” (based on the writings of the 1950 beat writers) first produced at The Writers Theater in 1997, staring David Cromer (named one of the best productions of the 1997 Chicago theater season by Andrew Patner, Chicago Sun-Times).
 In 2011, THE BEATS received a five-star production at 16th Street Theater in Berwyn, IL (dir.
 Ann Filmer).
 Kelly Kleinman (WBEZ) named “The Beats” one of the best shows of the 2011 Chicago Theater Season.
 Highly Recommended! --Hedy Weiss, Chicago Sun-Times 2011.
 For more information see “The Beats” page.